 Not exactly a lot of experience.

-Oh, we want them to get another union job, or John Kerry flies around the world in his private jet.
+Or John Kerry flies around the world in his private jet.

-And John Kerry, well, we want them to get other green New Deal jobs.
+And John Kerry, well, we want them to get other Green New Deal jobs.

-They okay, what where's the check coming next week from?
+Okay, where's the check coming next week from?

-Where's that gonna come from?
+Where's that going to come from?

 Well, the good isn't impacting any of these people.

-Anyway, Biden didn't exactly run on all of this to remind you.
+Anyway, Biden didn't exactly run on all of this, to remind you.

-When I think of climate change, I think of and the answers to it, I think of jobs.
+When I think of climate change, I think of the answers to it.

-A key plank of our build back better recovery plan is building a modern, resilient climate infrastructure and clean energy future that will create millions of good paying union jobs.
+A key plank of our Build Back Better Recovery Plan is building a modern, resilient climate infrastructure and clean energy future that will create millions of good-paying union jobs.

-No one's gonna build another coal burning.
+No one's going to build another coal-burning.

-We've got to shut the ones down we have, but no one is gonna build a new one.
+We have, but no one is going to build a new one.

-Not only by building 500,000 charging stations, but by offering rebates and incentives to swap older fuel efficient vehicles for new clean made in America vehicles.
+Not only by building 500,000 charging stations, but by offering rebates and incentives to swap older fuel-efficient vehicles for new clean, made-in-America vehicles.

 Thank you, Mr. Vice President.

-Just to clarify, would there be any place for fossil fuels, including coal and fracking in a Biden administration?
+Just to clarify, would there be any place for fossil fuels, including coal and fracking, in a Biden administration?

-No, it would be we would we would work it out.
+No, we would work it out.

-The reason I don't know, I'm not opposed to the Green New Deal.
+The reason, I don't know, I'm not opposed to the Green New Deal.

 Yes.

-But I want you to look in my eyes.
+You don't have to agree, but I want you to look in my eyes.

-Would you support uh a carbon tax?
+Would you support a carbon tax?

-Other can some other candidates say they would.
+Some other candidates said they would.

-Yeah, no, I I I would.
+Yeah, no, I would.

-They're gonna move to renewable energy.
+They're going to move to renewable energy.

 And the first thing I will do, I will rejoin the Paris Accord.

-Well, I would transition from the oil industry, yes.
+I would transition from the oil industry, yes.

-Oh, I would transition it is a big statement.
+That is a big statement.

-That's the one that because I would stop.
+Because I would stop.

 Why would you do that?

-And I'd stop giving to the oil industry, I'd stop giving them federal subsidies.
+And I'd stop giving to the oil industry.

-So American workers, career jobs, high-paying Career jobs just wiped out with the stroke of a pen.
+So American workers, career jobs, high-paying career jobs just wiped out with the stroke of a pen.

 All these Middle Eastern countries will now be reliant on again.